WHAT TO EXPECT

 ENGAGEMENTS.
 BRIDALS.
 WEDDING DAY.

-Neutral colors and simple prints look best with our editing style.
-We recommend 1-2 outfits; one casual and one a little dressier!
-Any items with movement like flowy dresses or sleeves photograph well.
+Neutral colors and simple prints always look best!
+We recommend 1-2 outfits; one casual and one a bit more formal.

 Engagements can be scheduled at any time.
 Helpful things to consider include what season you envision your photos and whether or not you plan to use a photo on your save the dates!